hpe-storage/python-hpedockerplugin/docs/peer-persistence-based-replication.md

 # Peer Persistence based replication #
+Peer Persistence feature of 3PAR provides a non-disruptive disaster recovery solution wherein in case of disaster, the hosts automatically and seamlessly get connected to the secondary array and start seeing the VLUNs which were earlier exported by the failed array.

-In case of Peer Persistence based replication, VLUNs corresponding to the replicated volumes are created on BOTH the arrays but served only by the primary array.
-When RCG is switched over or primary array goes down, the secondary array takes over and starts serving the VLUNs.
+With Peer Persistence, when a Docker user mounts a replicated volume(s), HPE 3PAR Docker Plugin creates VLUNs corresponding to the replicated volume(s) on BOTH the arrays.
+However, they are served only by an active array the other array being on standby mode.
+When the corresponding RCG is switched over or primary array goes down, the secondary array takes over and makes the VLUN(s) available.
+After swithover, the active array goes in standby mode while the other array becomes active.

+**Pre-requisites**
+1. Remote copy setup is up and running
+2. Quorum Witness is running with primary and secondary arrays registered with it
+3. Multipath daemon is running so that non-disruptive seamless mounting of VLUN(s) on the host is possible.

 ## Configuring replication enabled backend
 Compared to Active/Passive configuration, in Peer Persistence, the ONLY discriminator